Mini Cookies ‘N Cream Pumpkin Cheesecakes

 Mini Cookies ‘N Cream Pumpkin Cheesecakes are a creamy pumpkin cheesecake recipe with a fun Oreo cookie crust!

 Happy September!
 You know what September means don’t you?
 It means fall is on the radar, and for me, the green light for pumpkin recipes is on!

 I thought pumpkin, Oreos and whipped cream was the perfect way to kick things off. 🙂

 I actually had this idea last fall, but never got around to doing it.
-Better late than never, and I’m glad I waited for this very special occasion.
+Better late than never!

 I think you probably know the answer to that. 🙂

 We all know that pumpkin is delicious with chocolate, but when it’s combined with crisp, chocolatey Oreo cookies, it gets even better.
 And it’s cheesecake no less!

 These are so fun, and are perfect for tiger-themed baby showers, Halloween parties, or any time you want a delicious fall treat that’s going to make people feel nostalgic about.

 More cheesecake recipes you’ll love: